-- (iv) the premises or object from which the surveillance device is to be retrieved; and - (v) the period (not exceeding 90 days) during which the warrant is in force; and - (vi) the name of the law enforcement officer primarily responsible for executing the warrant; and - (vii) any conditions subject to which premises may be entered under the warrant; and - (viii) the time within which a report in respect of the warrant must be made to the Supreme Court or magistrate under section 29. - (2) A warrant must be signed by the person issuing it and include their name. - (3) If the Supreme Court or a magistrate issues a warrant on a remote application - (a) the Supreme Court or magistrate must inform the applicant of - (i) the terms of the warrant; and - (ii) the date on which and the time at which the warrant was issued - and cause those details to be entered in a register kept by the Supreme Court or magistrate for the purpose; and (b) the Supreme Court or magistrate must provide the applicant with a copy of the warrant as soon as practicable.
+20 Part 2 - Warrants 2 - Warrants (iv) the premises or object from which the surveillance device is to be retrieved; and (v) the period (not exceeding 90 days) during which the warrant is in force; and (vi) the name of the law enforcement officer primarily responsible for executing the warrant; and (vii) any conditions subject to which premises may be entered under the warrant; and (viii) the time within which a report in respect of the warrant must be made to the Supreme Court or magistrate under section 29.
+(2) A warrant mu it and include ast be signed by the person issuing their name.
+(3 - ne Court or a magistrate issues a remote application - upreme Court or magistrate must the applicant of - (i) the terms of the warrant; and (ii) the date on which and the time at which the warrant was issued - registe ause those details to be entered in a er kept by the Supreme Court or trate for the purpose; and

+(b) the Supreme Court or magistrate must provide the applicant with a copy of the warrant as soon as practicable.